-- Cuyana: As with Zady, it’s hard to find specifics about sourcing, etc., on Cuyana’s website, which sells clothing, bags, and accessories, but it mentions “intentional buying” and provides details for some of its suppliers here.
+- Cuyana: It’s hard to find specifics about sourcing, etc., on Cuyana’s website, which sells clothing, bags, and accessories, but it mentions “intentional buying” and provides details for some of its suppliers here.
 Again, not everything is work-appropriate, but some pieces are, like this U.S.A.-made silk tee for $155.

 - Bailey44: Most of this label’s clothing — some of which is acceptable as officewear — is designed and made in Los Angeles (the brand says, “we make as much of the collection as possible in L.A.”).
 This $198 Cinnamon Dress is made in the U.S. from “domestic fabric.”

 - Fair Indigo: Fair Indigo sells both imported, fair-trade pieces and items that are domestically produced.
 The site gives you the option to “shop your values” by browsing fair-trade, organic, U.S.A.-made, recycled, and 100% cotton items — but most of the clothing included is too casual for workwear.
 (Looks like a great site for gift-buying, though!)